-These activities enable and inspire local youth, many who will be the first in their families to attend college, to see themselves as successful, engaged college students.
-Contact Jennifer Jean-Baptiste or Nino Sanchez to learn more.
+Pathways encourages local youth to continue their education through a combination of activities that enable and inspire local youth, many who will be the first in their families to attend college, to see themselves as successful, engaged college students.
+Contact Lindsay Maselli to learn more.

 Student Teacher In Class Support (STICS)

 STICS is a tutoring program that places MCLA undergraduate students into local elementary school classrooms.
 Volunteers assist teachers by working with students who need extra help or are behind on school work.
 In addition to providing a valuable service to students and teachers, volunteers receive hands on experience in a classroom setting.
 You may especially be interested in this program if you're considering a degree in education or a career that involves working with children.
-Contact Martha Pratt to learn more.

 The Write Stuff

 The innovative Write Stuff program connects MCLA volunteer writing coaches and mentors with 5th-7th graders from the three local elementary schools.
 Elementary students come to the MCLA campus and participate in a "college" activity, then use that activity as a springboard for writing assignments.
 This is an excellent opportunity to share your love of writing with youth who are in desperate need of literacy support, positive role modeling, and the self confidence needed to consider attending college.
-Contact Christopher Hantman or Christopher Tate to learn more.

 Adams Youth Center

-This program consists of after school tutoring in math and various subjects at a local charter school from approximately 3:30-5:00 PM.
-Contact Kelsey McGonigle to learn more.
+This program consists of afterschool support in math and various subjects at a local charter school from approximately 3:30-5:00 PM.